gladed/gradle-android-git-version/README.md

 - `N` for the Minor version number (x.1.x)
 - `P` for the Patch version number (x.x.1)
 - `B` place for the build number (revisions since last tag)
+- `X` for a blank place filled with 0

 Take care; changing the version code scheme for a released Android project can cause problems if your new version code does not